 - Help Ss set a deadline for each task and support them throughout the process.

-- In each of the next lessons, spend a few minutes checking Ss’ progress, helping them with any topic-related or functional language they need, e.g. cooking, eating habits, home life, transport, … and solving any other problems that may arise with their projects.
+- In each of the next lessons, spend a few minutes checking Ss’ progress, helping them with any topic-related or functional language they need, e.g. cooking, eating habits, home life, transport, etc. and solving any other problems that may arise with their projects.

 Board plan